Bringing Bible Study to Your Parish

 individual.
 Threshold Bible Study contains no separate leader’s guide, study

+guide, or answer guide.
 Everything required for a parish Bible study is

 contained in one book.